aarint/cube-studio/README.md

 Cube Studio is a graphical user interface (GUI) tool for Redis & Memcached.
 It allows you to browse your databases and create, update, delete the data.
+It's built on the Electron, React, Ant Design(temporary).

 ## Features
 * Support Redis & Memcached.
+It will support more nosql database, maybe include the cloud database.
 * Create, update and delete the key value.
+* Show data with raw or json format.

 ## Installation